Go-to-Market & Growth

 Community Channels

-Discord server — Real-time conversations, direct access to users, support, feature discussions.
-Best for: tools with active daily users who have questions and want to connect with other users.
+• Discord server — Real-time conversations, direct access to users, support, feature discussions

-GitHub Discussions — Tied to your codebase, attracts technical users.
-Best for: open-source projects, developer tools with a strong technical community.
+• GitHub Discussions — Tied to your codebase, attracts technical users

-Twitter/X — Public conversations, build-in-public updates, thought leadership.
-Best for: broad awareness and connecting with the developer ecosystem.
+• Twitter/X — Public conversations, build-in-public updates, thought leadership

 Developer Relations (DevRel)

 DevRel is the practice of building relationships between your company and the developer community.
-DevRel creates trust at scale.
+Activities that work:

-• Writing technical tutorials and guides (not sales content — genuine education)
+• Writing technical tutorials and guides (genuine education, not sales content)

 • Speaking at conferences and meetups